philippkeller/blog-random-howtos/source/_posts/How-to-use-Firebase-Auth-in-Flask.md

 The code is pretty much production ready.
 Of course you'd want to use a different sqlalchemy database, and get rid of db.create_all() and db.session.commit()

-You might want to style that login page a bit, for this, create a new template in `templates/firebase_auth/widget.html` and do something like this:
+You might want to style that login page a bit, for this, create a new template in your own templates directory `templates/firebase_auth/widget.html` and do something like this:

 ```
 {% extends "firebase_auth/widget_base.html" %}